 What makes plantation shutters and blinds different?

 They both provide a decent amount of privacy and light control for the windows they cover.
 But the similarities end there.
-When it comes to plantation shutters vs blinds, quite a few features are different.

 #1: Form factor